 You can plant water-tolerant plants such as swamp rose, sedge, lilies, goldenrod, iris, elderberry, blue vervain, cone flowers, etc. that can thrive even in 6 inches (15.24 cm) of water.
 A rain garden is a functional and beautiful way to fix your wet lawn.

 However, you must take care that you set up the rain garden at least 6 to 10 feet (3.05 m) away from the foundation of your home.

-Conclusion Of How To Fix Your Muddy Yard
+Conclusion Of How To Dry Up Your Muddy Yard